-She wasn’t too keen on taking orders, but these people had been kind enough to take her and Houston in, so a few rules were okay for the time being.
+She wasn’t too keen on taking orders, but these people had been kind enough to take in her and Houston, so a few rules were okay for the time being.

 “They’re for your own safety,” explained Henry.
 “We don’t keep pigs, cattle, or horses anymore—too much work for us old folks—so there’s no danger there, but there are wild animals around the neighboring woods that can be a problem.
 Coyotes, mainly, but they can be extremely dangerous in packs, especially for a little one like Houston.”

 “Oh,” replied Josie.
 “We had raccoons back where I lived, but they were mainly a nuisance.”